 Recognizing these atypical presentations enables earlier diagnosis and treatment.
 Many patients suffer for years with puzzling symptoms before discovering their underlying sleep disorder.

-Sleep apnea affects every organ system through repeated oxygen deprivation.
-Breathing interruptions occur dozens to hundreds of times nightly without patient awareness in many cases.
+Obstructive sleep apnea affects every organ system through repeated oxygen deprivation.
+Breathing pauses occur dozens to hundreds of times nightly without patient awareness in many cases.

 The condition develops gradually over months to years.
 Symptom onset occurs so slowly that patients adapt without recognizing significant changes in their health and function.